io_uring from Userland

 cqe = NULL;

-Some CQEs are internal bookkeeping events that your application should never see — things like internal notifications the kernel sends to itself through the ring. io_uring_skip_cqe checks if this CQE is one of those.
+Some CQEs are internal bookkeeping events that our application should never see, things like internal notifications the kernel sends to itself through the ring. io_uring_skip_cqe checks if this CQE is one of those.
 If it is, discard it, advance past it, and loop again looking for a real one.
-If it is a real CQE for your application, break out and return it.
+If it is a real CQE for our application, break out and return it.

 *cqe_ptr = cqe;